ehn-dcc-development/eu-dcc-business-rules/README.md

 The architecture chosen for that relies on expressing the validation rules in a plain JSON format, called **CertLogic**.
 That makes updating the validation rules without needing to update verifier apps as a whole, and without much danger of triggering e.g. Apple's anti-code injection policy.
-A set of validation rules (or _ruleset_) is then executed, or “run” by a CertLogic engine against JSON data consisting of a DCC payload, and an external parameters object with value sets, validation clock, etc.
+A set of validation rules (or _rule set_) is then executed, or “run” by a CertLogic engine against JSON data consisting of a DCC payload, and an external parameters object with value sets, validation clock, etc.

 For the moment, [this Confluence page](https://webgate.ec.europa.eu/fpfis/wikis/display/eHN/EU+DGC+Validation+Rules) is the authoritative source of information.